 We love to load up and then freeze them for savoring all year long.
 We have so many favorite fruits to freeze!
-Check out how to freeze strawberries here, and you might want to see my hacks on freezing peaches too!
+Check out how to freeze strawberries here, How to Freeze Rhubarb, How to Freeze Blueberries, and you might want to see my hacks on freezing peaches too!

 How long do cherries last after you pick them?

 A couple years ago, we went cherry picking for fun.
 I had no idea what great pickers I had with me.
 We had over 60 pounds!